 The most common kitchen counters you will find in homes are traditional laminate countertops.
 And they certainly live up to the adage ‘you get what you pay for’, as most of them still contain a lot of formaldehyde and they aren’t very durable.
-Maybe the latest generation of laminate countertops for kitchens & bathrooms merits a second look when building or renovating sustainably for a greener home though, see here.
+Maybe the latest generation of laminate countertops for green kitchens and bathrooms deserve a second look when building or renovating sustainably.

 Laminates are still the most affordable kitchen counters on the market, so if you're going for one, search out brands that have made efforts to improve the products they offer.
 As consumers wise up in the modern age to urgent environmental issues and the importance of healthy air quality in homes, the market naturally follows suit.
 So thankfully it is becoming easier all the time to find green building products such as non-toxic and durable laminate countertops.